C++11: Strongly typed enumerations

 This enumeration is type-safe.
 Enum class values are not implicitly converted to integers.
-Thus, they cannot be compared to integers either (the expression CardSuite::SPADES == 8 gives a compile error).
+Thus, they cannot be compared to integers either (the expression CardSuit::SPADES == 8 gives a compile error).

 The underlying type of enum classes is always known.
 The default type is int; this can be overridden to a different integral type as can be seen in this example: